The aims of the Juniors Group are to:

-The IHS Juniors Group is organising a yearly virtual mentoring programme to promote global mentorship, collaborations, and support within our society.
+The IHS Juniors Group runs a virtual mentoring programme to promote global mentorship, collaborations, and support within our society.

-Mentors and mentees will be paired based on either clinical, research, advocacy interests or career paths; he Juniors Group will do its best to match mentors and mentees applications together with a general consensus.
+Mentors and mentees are paired based on either clinical, research, advocacy interests or career paths; the Juniors Group will do its best to match mentors and mentees applications together with a general consensus.